 https://www.liverpoolecho.co.uk/news/news-opinion/asked-people-sharing-conspiracy-theories-32697596

-The chequered history of Trinity Mirror (Mirror Group Newspapers or MGN)
+The chequered history of Trinity Mirror (Mirror Group Newspapers or MGN), now known as Reach PLC, which is the Liverpool Echo and political editor Liam Thorp’s parent body.

 This admission followed a high court claim by actor Hugh Grant, who won damages after the publisher acknowledged the “industrial scale” of unlawful information-gathering activities.